Sirhurryup/UX-Research-Charter-Booking-Case-Study/README.md

 # UX Research Case Study: Fishing Charter Booking Experience

 ## Overview
 This project investigates why individuals interested in fishing charter expereinces do not consistently convert from initial interest to confirmed bookings.
-The goal is to understand how users disvover, evaluate, and trust charter services and where breakdowns occur in that decision-making process.
+The goal is to understand how users discover, evaluate, and trust charter services and where breakdowns occur in that decision-making process.

 ---